IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_end_of_semester_deliverables.md

 Make sure that images are included if they are not embedded within illustrator.

+#### FINAL SELF ASSESSMENT

+Email your final self assessment as a pdf to deangela.duff@nyu.edu.
+Do NOT put self assessments on basecamp, a public forum.

+Of Self

+How has your visual eye changed, since beginning this course?
+Evaluate your increased awareness and understanding of visual foundation principles, and your specific use of components (color, typography, image), composition, and concept.
+Describe what specific, visual foundation elements have begun to inform your other work.
+Also, specifically, evaluate the growth of your illustrator, photoshop, and indesign skills and other skillsets as it relates to this course.
+If your growth is not where you would like it to be, what specific steps will you take to improve your skills?
+What resources have you found to be specifically helpful to you for this course?
+And why?
+Did you accomplish your goals that you established at the outset of this course?
+What other things have you learned in this course?
+Of Classmates

+Which classmate(s) inspired you the most and why?
+Speak to particular project(s) they did.
+Of The Course

+What assignment(s) did you like the most and why?
+What assignment(s) did you like the least and why?
+What change(s) would you make to this class and why?
+Feedback re: required books Graphic Design: The New Basics
+Type On Screen
 #### Letter to Next Cohort

 *Email your letter as a pdf to deangela.duff@nyu.edu.
 Do NOT put letters on basecamp, a public forum.*